TNuzzi/interview-app/README.md

 Demostrate my ability to think through app design and development.

 ### App design and development philosophy ###
-1.  **Focus on the problem**<br/>Just because you have the ability to code a feature does not mean it belongs in the app.
-App development is a cross between art and technology even on the coding side.
-Knowing when to say **no** can be just as hard as implemenation. <br/>When coding a new feature I try to keep in mind *"how does this solve the customer probem?"*  This may seem obvious but software bloat is still prevlent in mobile apps.
-In today's app the *hamburger menu* has been evidence of an organization's inability to make a decision.<br/><br/>
+1.  **Focus on the problem**<br/>Having the ability to code a feature does not mean it belongs in the app.
+App development is a cross between art and technology.
+Knowing when to say **no** can be just as hard as implemenation. <br/>When coding a new feature I try to keep this mind, *"how does this solve the customer probem?"*  This may seem obvious but software bloat is still a prevlent problem in mobile apps.
+In today's app the *hamburger menu* is evidence of an organization's inability to make a decision.<br/><br/>
-2.  **Get the idea out of my head and into my hand as soon as possible**<br/>Rapid prototyping is a great way to validate value.
-With today's tools and technology it is easy and fast to build products on mobile.
-The hard part is going to be testing with real customers.<br/><br/>
+2.  **Get the idea out of my head and into my hands as soon as possible**<br/>Rapid prototyping is a great way to validate value.
+With today's tools and technology it is easy to build products on mobile.
+The hard part is testing for the real customer value.<br/><br/>
 3.  **Code wins arguments**<br />This goes in-hand with rapid prototyping.
 Everyone has an opinion on how to solve a customer's problem.
 The advantage of being a developer is, I can show you in a relatively short period of time.
 I make it a point to kill the need to do a PowerPoint.<br/><br/>
-4.  **Customers empathy should be the cornerstone of future features**<br/>As a developer this is a difficult thing to embrace.
-Customer don't alway know what they want or how to solve the problem they are having.
-Through very *deliberate* analytics, I try learn how and why the customer uses the app.
+4.  **Customers empathy should be the cornerstone of future features**<br/>As a developer this can be a difficult concept to embrace.
+Customer don't alway know what they want or how to solve the problem.
+Through very *deliberate* analytics, I try to learn how and why the customer uses the app.
 This is paired with in-person customer interviews.<br/><br/>
 5.  **Love product development as much as coding**<br/>An app is just part of the solution.
 Learning how to work with marketing, sales, customer support, (etc.) is as important as developing the app.
-The success in the app store is not all luck.<br/><br/>
+Success in the app store is not all about luck.<br/><br/>
 6.  **Less analytics is better**<br/>This is also a bit of art and science.
-The key is knowing what you want to learn and work backwards.
-The worse thing you can do is measure everything and try to glean product direction out of it.
-This will lead to indicision because you can make up any metric and justify it with enough analytics.
+The key is undersating what you want to learn (measure) and work backwards.
+Most companys choose to measure everything and try to glean product direction out of it.
+This often leads to indicision because you can make up any metric and justify.
 Know what you want to learn and measure that.

 App